Fashion

 That response was so quick, I actually believe you.

-it would be my initial thought!
+It’s what I’m so conditioned to do now, it would be my initial thought!
 I don’t have a wishlist because I really don’t know what’s out there.
 I mean, I know what’s going on in the fashion world, but I’m a little bit disconnected.

 Why’s that?

-When I was in college, I was such a fashion freak—I could name any piece from any collection.
+When I was in college, I was such a fashion freak — I could name any piece from any collection.
 But it was a problem because all my grinds were coming out referential of another designer and I wasn’t inspiring anymore.
 I had to take a huge step away from being so on top of things.
 I use social media as my outlet to what’s happening.
 You’re not fully engulfed because you choose who you follow, instead of pouring over every fashion magazine.

 When I first saw your denim patchwork, the first thing I thought of was Britney and Justin.